Cosmic domain walls on a lattice: illusive effects of initial conditions: Impact of initial conditions on DW evolution: unbiased case

 The same tendencies observed in Fig.~\ref{cutoff_alpha_05} for $\alpha=0.5$ can be seen in Fig.~\ref{cutoff_alpha_0} corresponding to the case $\alpha=0$.
 Interestingly, the behavior of the area parameter in the case with $k_{IR}=1$ and $k_{UV}=2$ is closer to $\xi \approx 1.4$ at $\tau \simeq 12$ breaking the bound $\xi_{max} \approx 1.2$, but eventually bounces back to $\xi \lesssim 1.2$.
 Whenever the plateau is reached, the value $\xi$ does not exceed $\xi_{max} \approx 1.2$ in accordance with what we have observed before.

 These arguments strongly indicate that the IR modes in the initial data affect the late time DW evolution, because they are more sensitive to periodic boundary conditions compared to UV modes.
 We expect that once this non-physical effect is eliminated, the self-similar evolution of DWs does not exhibit a dependence on the initial conditions.
-The way to get rid of the unphysical dependence on the boundary is to suppress IR modes in the initial scalar spectrum.
-As it follows from universality of the scaling, physical quantities deduced from the late time evolution of DWs should not be affected by this procedure.
-In particular, since the area parameter approaches $\xi \approx 1.2$ in this case, one can be tempted to consider the latter as the genuine value of $\xi$ in the scaling regime.
+The way to get rid of the unphysical dependence on the boundary is to suppress IR modes in the initial scalar spectrum, in which case one approaches $\xi \approx 1.2$.
+Assuming that physically any memory of initial conditions is erased during the self-similar evolution, one is tempted to consider $\xi \approx 1.2$ as a genuine value of the area parameter attained in the scaling regime.
+So, it is likely that the value $\xi \approx 1.2$ is eventually reached in all of the simulations, once the issue with the lattice boundary is eliminated.
+This is the conjecture, which best summarizes the results in Figs.~\ref{alpha},~\ref{cutoff_alpha_05}, and~\ref{cutoff_alpha_0} as well as the discussion in the present section.